sendyhalim/balaur/README.md

 # Notes
 for now `balaur` only use `toml` as config, but it will support more config types in the future (such as json)

+# Support
+I will always improve and support this project as I'm using `balaur` for most of my projects.